kennism/homelab/tkgm/vsphere/README.md

 Delete the *management* cluster using the following command ( takes approx. 10 min. to complete )

-`tanzu management-cluster delete tkg-vsphere-mgmt-cluster -v 9`
+`tanzu management-cluster delete tkg-azure-mgmt-cluster -v 9`

 ---